quiltdata/t4/docs/API Reference/Bucket.md

 ## Bucket.get\_meta(self, key)  {#Bucket.get\_meta}

-Gets the metadata associated with a key in bucket.
+Gets the metadata associated with a `key` in the bucket.

 __Arguments__